plotly/plotly_matlab/Plotlygrid.md

 plot(grid.time, grid.power, 'r');

 ```
 Since `grid.time` is a plotlycolumn object, the plotlycoluumn function `plot` will be invoked.
-This will look something like:
+This overloaded function will look something like:

 ```

 function obj = plot(obj, varargin)

   handle = plot(obj, varargin)
   p = plotlyfig(gcf);
   data_index = p.getDataIndex(handle);

   if isa(varargin{1},'plotlycolumn')

     obj2 = varargin{1};
     p.data{data_index}.x = [obj.username '/' obj.FID ':' obj.UID];
     p.data{data_index}.y = [obj2.username '/' obj2.FID ':' obj2.UID];

   else

     p.data{data_index}.y = [obj.username '/' obj.FID ':' obj.UID];

   end

   p.plotly;

 end

 ```

 the else statment above could throw a msg like : Whoops! you are implicitly creating a new data column by only specifying one plotlycolumn as input... do you want us to create a new plotlycolumn object for you? ... and then do it.
+These overloaded plot methods will also inject the column references in the UserData field of the plot object.
+The plotlfig class will look for these column references when updating style and layout so that the x and y data remain referencing the column.

 ## Overwriting and Deleting Plotly Grids